-Course Code: BCE102 Course Title: Financial Accounting
+Course Title: Financial Accounting

-Programme: B.Com.
-L: 3 T: 1 P: 0 Credits: 4 (Entrepreneurship) Semester: 1 Theory/Practical: Theory Teaching Hours: 45(L)+15(T)=60 hrs Total Max.
-Marks: 100 Continuous Assessment End Semester Examination (ESE) (CA) Marks: 40 Marks: 60 Minimum Percentage of Nu Minimum Percentage of Numerical / Design / Programming Problems in ESE: 40% Duration of End Semester Examination (ESE): 3 hours Course Type: Core Course
+Programme:B.Com L: 3 T: 1 P: 0 Credits: 4

+Entrepreneurship

+Semester: 1 Theory/Practical: Teaching Hours: 39(L)+13(T)=52 hrs

+Theory

+Total Max.
+Marks: Continuous Assessment End Semester Examination (ESE)

+100 ( CA ) Marks: 40 Marks: 60

+Minimum percentage of Minimum percentage of Numerical / Design / Programming Problems: 40

+Duration of End Semester Examination (ESE): 3 hours

+Course Type: Core Course

-Additional Material required in ESE: Simple Calculator
+Additional Material required in ESE: Simple Calculator On completion of the course, the student will have the ability to:

+Course Outcomes

-CO# Course Outcomes 1 Understand the basic underlying concepts, principles and conventions of accounting.
-2 Identify the rules of debit and credit in accounting.
-3 Get an overview of the regulatory framework of accounting in India.
-4 Prepare trading, profit & loss and balance sheet of a firm.
-5 Comprehend the concept of depreciation and different methods to treat depreciation in accounting.
+Understand the basic underlying concepts, principles and conventions of accounting.

+Identify the rules of debit and credit in accounting.

+Get an overview of the regulatory framework of accounting in India.

+Prepare trading, profit & loss and balance sheet of a firm.

+Comprehend the concept of depreciation and different methods to treat depreciation in accounting.